 Not every B&B owner feels a need to make changes because of the coronavirus.

-“Of all the people inquiring about reservations lately, I have not had one person ask what we are doing differently for the virus,” said Christine Shull of Painted Turtle Inn in St. Joseph.
+“Of all the people inquiring about reservations lately, I have not had one person ask what we are doing differently for the virus,” a Southwest Michigan innkeeper said.
 “We are going to do the same thorough disinfecting processes we have always done and provide the same service we always have.”

 If you have questions about protocols in effect at a B&B where you plan to stay, just ask.
 Innkeepers will not be offended.